flecsi/flecsi/doc/sphinx/user/cmake.rst

    It takes two parameters: the target name and ``GITHUB_PAGES_REPO`` which is a Git repository URL.
 Running the target checks out the ``gh-pages`` branch of that repository, clears it and puts the result of all documentation targets into it.
+   Files are added
-Files are only added, but **not** committed or pushed.
+   but **not** committed or pushed.
 These are left as manual steps.

 ``FleCSI/sphinx``